 Founded in 1865, The Nation is an American weekly business magazine based in New York City.
-The Nation covers world and national news, politics, economy, arts, culture and more.
-The Nation considers itself as a continuation of William Lloyd Garrison’s anti-slavery newspaper, The Liberator.
+The Nation covers world and national news, politics, economy, arts, culture, and more.
+The Nation considers itself a continuation of William Lloyd Garrison’s anti-slavery newspaper, The Liberator.

-The Nation’s founding publisher was Joseph H. Richards, and the Irish born American Journalist Edwin Lawrence Godkin, who had formerly worked as a correspondent of the London Daily News and editor of the New York Evening Post.
-After the Nation was sold to the New York Evening Post, Godkin became editor of the Post, a position he held until his retirement in 1899.
+The Nation’s founding publisher was Joseph H. Richards and the Irish-born American Journalist Edwin Lawrence Godkin.
+They had formerly worked as a correspondent of the London Daily News and editor of the New York Evening Post.
+After the Nation was sold to the New York Evening Post, Godkin became editor of the Post, which he held until his retirement in 1899.
 Wendell Phillips Garrison, son of William Lloyd Garrison, was Literary Editor from 1865 to 1906.
-The Nation was bought by newspaperman-turned-railroad-baron Henry Villard in 1881 and The Nation became a weekly supplement for the New York Evening Post (Later it became the New York Post).
-After Henry Villard, his son, Oswald Garrison Villard, would became the new owner in 1900.
+Newspaperman-turned-railroad-baron Henry Villard bought the Nation in 1881, and The Nation became a weekly supplement for the New York Evening Post (Later, it became the New York Post).
+After Henry Villard, his son, Oswald Garrison Villard, would become the new owner in 1900.

 The Nation masthead states that it is edited and published by Katrina vanden Heuvel.
-Richard Kim is Executive Editor and the President is Erin O’Mara.
-According to their about page the magazine describes itself as “Principled.
+Richard Kim is the Executive Editor, and the President is Erin O’Mara.
+According to their about page, the magazine describes itself as “Principled.
 Progressive”.

 Funded by / Ownership

 Katrina vanden Heuve is the editor, publisher, and part-owner of The Nation.
 She also writes an op-ed column for the Washington Post.
-Subscription and advertising is The Nation’s main revenue as well as donations, which contributes to the Nation Builders campaign.
+Subscription and advertising are The Nation’s main revenue.
+Donations contribute to the Nation Builders campaign.

 Analysis / Bias

 The Nation endorsed Bernie Sanders for President in 2016.
-They also have been criticized for being a Pro-Russia publication by both conservatives and liberals.
-Here is a quote from the right leaning Washington Free Beacon: “The Nation’s modern day Russia coverage has been criticized as too pro-Putin.
-Stephen F. Cohen, who is the husband of editor and publisher Katrina vanden Heuvel, has been characterized as a Putin apologist.”
-However, an op-ed writer for the The Nation, was forcibly removed from a press briefing between U.S. President Donald Trump and Russian leader Vladimir Putin on July 16, 2018 for holding up a sign regarding a nuclear weapons ban treaty, according to CNBC.
+They have also been criticized for being a Pro-Russia publication by conservatives and liberals.
+Here is a quote from the right-leaning Washington Free Beacon: “The Nation’s modern-day Russia coverage has been criticized as too pro-Putin.
+Stephen F. Cohen, the husband of editor and publisher Katrina vanden Heuvel, has been characterized as a Putin apologist.”
+However, an op-ed writer for The Nation was forcibly removed from a press briefing between U.S. President Donald Trump and Russian leader Vladimir Putin on July 16, 2018, for holding up a sign regarding a nuclear weapons ban treaty, according to CNBC.